Atria Senior Living Costs and Review

 • Medicaid: Atria Senior Living accepts Medicaid for qualified expenses.
 However, Medicaid will not cover the entire cost of an assisted living or memory care community.

-• Veterans benefits: Veterans and their spouses may qualify for the Veterans Affairs Aid and Attendance pension.
-Qualifying residents can use this benefit to pay for care services at an Atria senior living facility3.
+• Veterans benefits: Veterans and their spouses may qualify for the Veterans Affairs Aid and Attendance pension, also known as the A&A program.
+Qualifying residents can use this benefit to pay for care services at an Atria senior living facility.

 • Private pay: The majority of seniors use private pay to cover independent living, assisted living, or memory care.
 Common private pay methods are savings, family member contributions, retirement funds, reverse mortgages, long-term care insurance, Social Security Disability Insurance (SSDI), Supplemental Security Income (SSI), and tax deductions and credits.

-Check out our tips for paying for assisted living and memory care costs to learn more about how to make living at Atria Senior Living a possibility for you or your loved one.
+Check out our resources on paying for assisted living and memory care costs to learn more about how to make living at Atria Senior Living a possibility for you or your loved one, including exploring opportunities for tax deductions and financial assistance.

 Atria Senior Living Reviews and Ratings